snori74/linuxupskillchallenge/README.md

 *Linux Server Administration - for Fun!*

-This includes all the source material for the 20 lessons of what was the commercial online GREP101.com Linux server admin course.
+This includes all the source material for the 20 lessons of what was the commercial online GREP101.com Linux server admin course - now free for you to learn with!

-Feel free to use the course material to learn with - and if raise an "issue" if you spaot any typos or dead links.
+If you spot any typos or "dead links" simply raise a GitHub "issue" against this project.

-You are free to use this under the terms of the license, but copyright remains with the author, Steve Brorens.
+You are free to use this under the terms of the license, but copyright remains with the author.

-PS: I'd really like to make thsi available in PDF and popular eBook formats.
+PS: I'd really like to make this available in PDF and popular eBook formats.
 This *should* be easy with Pandoc etc, and I'd like to have the scripts to generate these to be included here too.
-If this is something that you've done before, then drop me a note and I'll give you commit rights to help out.
+My time to work on this is very limited, so if this is something that you've done before, then drop me a note and I'll give you commit rights to help out.

  - steve